Self-Sourcing a Userful Server

 Limited software support

-In order to receive support, systems must pass all of the following criteria:
+In order to receive support, systems must pass the following criteria:

-Detailed and complete system specifications are shared with and approved by a Userful SEs.
+- 1.Ensure that complete system specifications are shared with and approved by a Userful sales engineer.

-If Userful is unable to reproduce any issues encountered by testing internally on certified hardware, support for the issue in question will end.
+- 3.Check if Userful is unable to reproduce any issues encountered by testing internally on certified hardware.
+Support for a specific question will stop.

-Non-Approved systems are not subject to support, nor should they be expected to work properly.
-Userful is under no obligation whatsoever to provide support for any hardware configuration that does not conform to the above conditions.
+Non-Approved systems are not subject to support.
+Userful does not provide support for any hardware configuration that does not conform to the conditions mentioned above.

-Userful has certified a growing list of devices that can serve as clients for On-Premise deployments.
-Broadly, they fall into two categories:
+Userful has certified a growing list of devices that can serve as clients for on-premise deployments.
+They fall into two categories:

-uClients are commercial platforms that are compatible with Userful’s uClient software application.
-Examples of this include LG WebOS 4.0, Android, and Samsung SSSP 6+.
-With the exception of Userful’s own Android devices, uClient platforms can be sourced through standard channels.
+- 2.uClients: uClient devices are intelligent devices with functional operating systems.
+These are commercial platforms that are compatible with Userful’s uClient software application.
+Examples of this include LG WebOS 4.0, uClient adapters, and Samsung SSSP 6+.
+With the exception of the Userful uClient adapter, uClient platforms can be sourced through standard channels.

 Userful Zero Client